Bushell-lab/Ribo-seq/README.md

 **Do not delete the raw <.fastq> files**

 ### Extract final counts
 Once you know what read lengths and offsets to use, you can use these values with the ***RPFs_8_Extract_final_counts.sh*** script to create a final <.counts> file that contains only the specified read lengths with the specified offsets applied.
-The script makes a <.counts> file for the best and all alignments seperately. **For DE expression it is then best to use all alignments, and then select the most abundant transcript per gene (based on the total RNA-seq data) during the DEseq2 analysis.
-For codon level analyses which is done transcriptome wide, it is best to use the best mappings.**

 ### Summing CDS counts
 The ***RPFs_9a_CDS_counts.sh*** uses the ***summing_CDS_counts.py*** to sum all the read counts that are within the CDS. **This will be the input into DESeq2.**